Towing a Balanced Caravan

 Electronic Sway Controllers

-Even with a perfectly balanced caravan, unforeseen events can occur resulting in disasters.
-Take a kangaroo jumping out in front of your vehicle, while highway towing.
+Even with a perfectly balanced caravan, unforeseen events can result in disasters.
+Take a kangaroo jumping out in front of your vehicle during highway towing.

 A balanced caravan is perfect in normal driving conditions.
-However, electronic sway control will straighten your rig in an instant during potential unexpected events.
+However, electronic sway control will straighten your rig instantly during potentially unexpected events.